BOM-98/mental-maths-project-2/README.md

 - #### Timer

--   The timer is controlled using an the timer object as seen below.
+-   The timer is controlled using the timer object as seen below.
--   The timer tells the user how long them have left to answer the question.
+-   The timer tells the user how long they have left to answer the question.
 -   The timer is  decremented every second.
-The color of the timer box dynamically changes color depending on how much time the user has left.
+The color of the timer box dynamically changes depending on how much time the user has left.
 If the user has less than 10 seconds left, the box turns to a warning red to alert them.
--   If the timer reaches zero, a method is called which automatically inputs 0 as an answer in the question input which is guaranteed to be wrong and calls the checkAnswer() function which submits the answer and moves on to the next question.
+-   If the timer reaches zero, a method is called by the timer object which automatically inputs 0 as an answer in the question input (which is guaranteed to be wrong) and calls the checkAnswer() function which submits the answer and moves on to the next question.

 ![timer](https://github.com/BOM-98/mental-maths-project-2/blob/main/assets/images/timer.png)

 - #### Score Keeper

--   The score keeper tells the user what percentage of questions they have 'passed'.
+-   The score keeper tells the user what percentage of questions the user has 'passed'.
--   To pass the user much have submitted the correct answer and in under 60 seconds.
+-   To pass the user must have submitted the correct answer and in under 60 seconds.
 -   The user must maintain a score higher than 85% to progress to the next level.
 -   The score keeper box dynamically changes color depending on the score the user has.
 It will either be red, amber or green depending on how well the user is performing.
 -   This is controlled by the updatePercentage function shown below.
 This function takes in an array of the object instances for each answer submitted by the user and iterates through the array to calculate the user's score and update the score keeper's color. :